Cells and Synapses:

-At rest, the inside of the axon contains lots of K+, little Na+ and Cl- and lots of anions.
-Outside the cell, there is lots of Na+, Cl-, but little K+ and no anions.
+At rest, the inside of the axon contains lots of K+, little Na+ and Cl- and lots of anions (relative to extracellular space).
+Outside the cell, there is lots of Na+, Cl-, but little K+ and no anions (relative to intracellular space).

 The permeability of the nerve cell membrane at rest is also different for the different ions.
 The membrane is most permeable to K+, but only sparingly permeable to Na+ (via leak channels).
-Permeability to Cl- is intermediate between that of K+ and Na+, while the membrane is essentially impermeable to the organic anions A-.
-It is important to remember that the membrane is not freely permeable to K+.
+Permeability to Cl- through leak channels is intermediate between that of K+ and Na+, while the membrane is essentially impermeable to the organic anions A-.
+It is important to remember that the membrane is not freely permeable to K+ through leak channels.
 If that were so, nerve cell membranes would have little electrical resistance, which is not the case.
 Of the major ions on the inside and outside, however, the membrane is considerably more permeable to K+ than to other ions.

 K+ cannot equilibrate completely because as K+ leaves the cell and makes the inside more negative, an electrostatic force pulls the K+ back inside (that is, K+ moves into the cell in response to a charge gradient, positive charges are attracted to negative charges).
-In other words, the system reaches an equilibrium in which the diffusion pressure on K+ to leave the cell is balanced by the electrostatic attraction of the negative charge pulling the positive ions back in.
+In other words, the system reaches an equilibrium in which the diffusion pressure on K+ to leave the cell is balanced by the electrostatic attraction of the negative charge pulling the positive ions back in (via leak channels).

-Even though the Na+ permeability of the membrane at rest is low, some Na+ does cross the membrane and with time accumulates inside the cell.
+Even though the Na+ permeability of the membrane at rest is low, some Na+ does cross the membrane and, with time, accumulates inside the cell.
 The addition of positive charges inside the cell also allows more K+ to leave.
-Eventually, the concentration differences between inside and out would be abolished, so removing Na+ from inside a cell is critical.
+Because of this movement of NA+ through the leak channels, eventually the concentration differences between inside and out would be abolished, so removing excess Na+ from inside a cell is critical.